akmn35/new.dist/README.md

 #> [1] 0.198748
 ```

-`qemd` quantile function for a Maxwell distribution with theta
+`qemd` quantile function for a Maxwell distribution with scale(theta)
-parameters.
+parameter.

 ``` r
 library(new.dist)